syncfusion/blazor-docs/src/notifications/toast/action-buttons.md

 # Action Buttons

-You can include action buttons to the toast control by adding the `ToastButtonModelProp` property.
-The collection of Blazor button models can be bound to the `Model` property inside the ToastButtonModelProps property.
+You can include action buttons to the toast control by adding the `ToastButton` property.
 You can also include the click event callback function for each button.

+In the following code, toast buttons are configured using `ToastButton` property.

 ```csharp